-The internal policies, controls and procedures that DNFBPs design to prevent, detect and deter ML/FT risks can be categorised broadly as those related to:
+The internal policies, controls and procedures that FIs apply to the mitigation of ML/FT risks can be categorised broadly as those related to:

-- The identification and assessment of ML/FT risks (see Section 4.5, Business-wide Risk Assessment). - Customer due diligence (CDD), including enhance due diligence (EDD), and simplified due diligence (SDD) (see Section 6, Customer Due Diligence), including its review and updating, and reliance on third parties in regard to it. - Customer and transaction monitoring, and the reporting of suspicious transactions (see Section 7, Suspicious Transaction Reporting). - AML/CFT governance, including compliance staffing and training, senior management responsibilities, and the independent auditing of risk mitigation measures (see Section 8, Governance). - Record-keeping requirements (see Section 9, Record Keeping).
+- The identification and assessment of ML/FT risks (see Section 4.5, Risk Assessment). - Customer due diligence (CDD, EDD, SDD) (see Section 6, Customer Due Diligence), including its review and updating, and reliance on third parties in regard to it. - Customer and transaction monitoring, and the reporting of suspicious transactions (see Section 7, Suspicious Transaction Reporting). - AML/CFT governance, including compliance staffing and training, senior management responsibilities, and the independent auditing of risk mitigation measures (see Section 8, Governance). - Record-keeping requirements (see Section 9, Record Keeping).